dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 The relational data model, while powerful, offers a lot of flexibility that can be both a blessing and a curse.
 Experienced developers with strong conceptual skills can use this freedom to create highly effective database designs.
 However, this same flexibility can lead to a wide range of incompatible approaches to schema design and data queries, making it challenging for others to follow best practices and achieve proficiency.

-To address this challenge, [Peter Chen](https://en.wikipedia.org/wiki/Peter_Chen) introduced the Entity-Relationship Model (ERM) in 1976 [@10.1145/320434.320440], [@10.1007/978-3-642-59412-0_17].
+To address this challenge, [Peter Chen](https://en.wikipedia.org/wiki/Peter_Chen), a Taiwanese-born American computer scientist with a Ph.D. from Harvard, introduced the Entity-Relationship Model (ERM) in 1976: @10.1145/320434.320440, @10.1007/978-3-642-59412-0_17.
-Chen, a Taiwanese-born American computer scientist, completed his undergraduate studies at National Taiwan University before earning his Ph.D. in Computer Science at Harvard University.
 His work on the ERM has had a lasting impact on the field, providing a systematic way to model real-world relationships and convert them into database schemas.

 ```{figure} ../images/PChen.jpeg
 :name: Peter Chen